PowerShell/PowerShell/README.md

 **The command `dotnet restore` must be done at least once from the top directory to obtain all the necessary .NET packages.**

-Build with `./build.sh` on Linux and OS X, and `./build.ps1` on Windows.
+Build with `./build.sh` on Linux and OS X, `./build.ps1` for Core PowerShell on Windows, and `./build.FullCLR.ps1` for Full PowerShell on Windows.

 Specifically: